Aorta3698/dusk/src/chapters/design.md

 - `DN'` redirection (`don't`)
 - `C__'` SFS (`can't`)

-It results in roughly the same SFB and SFS on either SHAI or Monkeyracer, but it increases redirection by 0.58% on Monkeyracer corpus according to Cmini.
+It results in 0.04% lower SFB and 0.01% lower SFS on Monkeyracer corpus, but it increases redirection by 0.59% on according to Cmini.
 ```
 B F D P '  Q J O U .
 N S T C Y  M H A E I